Modern Foreign Languages

 We also offer children an extra-curricular Spanish Club.

-At Charles Dickens we have begun learning Latin and exploring classical culture in Year 5.
+At Charles Dickens we have begun learning Latin and exploring classical culture in the final term of Year 6.

-We take a mastery approach which includes recapping and retrieval practise to build confidence and success.
+We take a mastery approach which includes recapping and retrieval practice to build confidence and success.

 The Latin curriculum also broadens children’s knowledge about classical culture, exploring history and myth, ensuring our children move to KS3 rich in cultural capital.